 Children attending the service will be required to pay the gap fee.

 Waiving the parents’ gap fees will also ensure the OSHC service maintain their enrolments and continue to be paid the CCS, even if a child is absent for a coronavirus (COVID-19) related reason.

 For more details, including additional eligibility requirements please see:

 Early Childhood Education and Care Coronavirus (COVID-19) Information

 Additional Viability Support Payment for Outside School Hours Care

-The Additional Viability Support Payment recognises that Outside School Hours Care (OSHC) services in Metropolitan Melbourne and Mitchell Shire in Victoria have experienced significantly reduced attendances because of the ongoing impact of the Coronavirus (COVID-19) pandemic and the move to remote and flexible learning from 20 July 2020.
+The Additional Viability Support Payment recognises that Outside School Hours Care (OSHC) services in Metropolitan Melbourne have experienced significantly reduced attendances because of the ongoing impact of the coronavirus (COVID-19) pandemic and the move to remote and flexible learning from 20 July 2020.

 OSHC services that experience a drop in attendance to 40 per cent or less in the two-week period following 20 July 2020, compared with their reference period, will receive an additional 15 per cent of the average weekly fee charged during the reference fortnight (capped at the relevant CCS hourly rate cap).

 For providers to receive the Additional Viability Support Payment, services must: